bhushank-bwd/n-dsa/tutorial/dsa-short-notes.md

     - else if middle is less than target place L to next of middle
     - else place R to previous of middle
 - return ans

+## Find Peak in a Mountain Array

+- use L < R rule
+  - if middle next element is greater than middle then peak may at next to middle Place L to next off middle
+  - else peak at previous to middle(including middle) so place R to M
+- return R or L